hiver-py/MLOS/README.md

 - Logit as a classifier
 - How to choose the "best" model

-*Including a Shiny app for visualizing logistic regression, and understanding different accuracy measures.*
+*Including an interactive Shiny application visualizing a fitted logistic regression curve, the decision boundary, and accuracy measures.*

 ## Module 3: Regression-based methods